Jason Wasserman MD PhD FRCPC

 Phyllodes tumours usually present as a round, painless lump that you or your doctor can feel during an examination of the breasts.
 These tumours tend to grow quickly which may cause the skin on top of the tumour to stretch.
 Most tumours measure several centimetres by the time they are removed.

 A phyllodes tumour starts from the cells normally found in the breast.
 The tumour is made up of a mixture of fibroblasts surrounded by stroma and epithelial cells which form large ducts.
-When examined under the microscope, the tumour often grows in a pattern that resembles the leaves on a tree.
+When examined under the microscope, the tumour often grows in a pattern resembling a tree’s leaves.
 This pattern can be helpful for pathologists when examining only a small tissue sample.
-The name phyllodes comes from the Greek meaning leaf-like.
+The name “phyllodes” comes from the Greek meaning ‘leaf-like’.

 Pathologists divide phyllodes tumours into three types – benign, borderline, and malignant – based on the way the tumour looks when examined under the microscope.
 The type of tumour will help your doctor predict how the tumour will behave over time and select treatment options that are right for you.

 A benign phyllodes tumour is a non-cancerous tumour.
-When examined under the microscope these tumours show no features of cancer (see sections on Stromal cellularity, Stromal overgrowth, Atypia, and Mitosis below).
+When examined under the microscope these tumours show no features of cancer.
 These tumours are usually treated with surgery alone.
-The tumour may grow back after surgery if the tumour is not completely removed (see Margins below).
+The tumour may grow back after surgery if the tumour is not completely removed.

 When examined under the microscope, a borderline phyllodes tumour has features that can be seen in both non-cancerous tumours and cancers.
 For this reason, a borderline tumour falls in between benign and malignant.
 Treatment for this type of tumour depends on the number of worrisome features seen.
 Most are treated with surgery alone, but some patients may be offered radiation therapy.
-The tumour may grow back after surgery if it is not completely removed (see Margins below).
+The tumour may grow back after surgery if it is not completely removed.

 Stroma is the connective tissue that surrounds the ducts and glands in the breast.
 Most of the stroma is made up of cells called fibroblasts.
 Stromal cellularity is a term pathologists use to describe the number of fibroblasts within the stroma.
 Benign tumours have the least number of fibroblasts while malignant tumours have the most.